MOD St Athan: MOD St Athan

-The new academy was claimed to create up to 5,000 jobs at St Athan with a £14 billion investment over 25 years with an estimated £57.4 million spent into the local economy.
-It was to accept its first intakes in 2012 and was to be fully operational in 2017 when the last of the current training centres closes.
-However, changes in all these elements of the Plans were brought out by anti-Metrix campaigners, phase 3 training was deleted with reduction to a PFI total of £11 billion, the 'academy' was downgraded to a "Defence Training College", the number of jobs was halved and most disclosed as not 'created' but transferred from other MOD sites.
+The new academy was expected to create up to 5,000 jobs at St Athan, with a £14 billion investment over 25 years and an estimated £57.4 million spent into the local economy.
+It was to accept its first intakes in 2012 and was to be fully operational in 2017 when the last of the current training centres closed.
+However, changes in all these elements of the plans were brought out by anti-Metrix campaigners.
+Phase 3 training was deleted with reduction to a PFI total of £11 billion, the 'academy' was downgraded to a Defence Training College, the number of jobs was halved and most disclosed as not created but transferred from other MOD sites.
 A principal member of the Metrix consortium (the 'blue-chip' Land Securities Trillium) withdrew, to be replaced by Sodexo.
 A public inquiry into compulsory purchase of land opened in January 2009 gave opportunity for local communities and Welsh organisations (Cynefin y Werin; Friends of the Earth, Cymdeithas y Cymod, Green Party) to challenge the development.
 The MOD and Welsh Government accepted the size was cut by more than half, but maintained their demand for the same size of estate for accommodation and support facilities.
 They also retained the environmentally damaging and costly approach road, though opposed strongly by local communities.
 Being politically sensitive, the decision on the inquiry was held up for 18 months.

-The MOD continued to negotiate the project with the Metrix Consortium, but the price rose several times, reaching £14 billion in mid-2009.
+The MOD continued to negotiate the project with the Metrix consortium, but the price rose several times, reaching £14 billion in mid-2009.
 The decision was delayed till after the 2010 election.
 Then, on 19 October 2010, the DTR project was cancelled and Metrix UK lost its status as preferred bidder.
-On 18 July 2011, the Minister announced that RAF Lyneham would instead be used as an integrated training centre.
+On 18 July 2011, the Minister announced that MoD Lyneham would instead be used as an integrated training centre.

 The last aircraft to be serviced at DSG St Athan, a Vickers VC10, departed the site on 23 February 2012 and the last remaining employees were made redundant.

-On 23 February 2016, Aston Martin announced that their new factory to build its DBX crossover model would be located on the airfield at St Athan.
+On 23 February 2016, Aston Martin announced that their new factory to build its DBX crossover model would be built on the airfield at St Athan.
 Construction of the 90 acre site would commence in 2017, with a total investment of $280 million and the creation of 750 jobs.
 The factory will incorporate the Project Red Dragon super-hangar which had cost the British taxpayer £113m.
 The U.S. state of Alabama, along with two UK sites and a Middle Eastern location, had been on Aston's shortlist for the factory.
-Aston unveiled the DBX at the 2015 Geneva Auto Show; DBX production will start in 2020 with an output of up to 5,000 units a year envisaged.
+Aston unveiled the DBX at the 2015 Geneva Auto Show; DBX production was to start in 2020 with an output of up to 5,000 units a year envisaged.